-Holiday time is upon us so why not spend quality time whipping up a little Easter magic with your budding junior chefs?
+Holiday time is upon us, so why not spend quality time whipping up a little Easter magic with your budding junior chefs?
 Discover our easiest ever recipes...

-Keeping the kids entertained this Easter might be easier than you think, we have plenty of fun and creative recipes created to keep children involved every step of the way.
+Keeping the kids entertained this Easter is easier than you might think.
+We have plenty of fun, creative recipes that keep children involved every step of the way.
 So whip out your aprons and get busy with all manner of Easter biscuits, cakes and crafts.

 Calling all little cookie monsters!
 Why not bake your favourite biscuit for a special Easter treat, complete with soft centre and chewy, crisp edge.
 We've added chunks of chocolate and mini eggs to the mix, though you could customise with other fillings such as banana chips, toffee pieces and orange zest.

 These dainty chocolate bites are bound to be snapped up in seconds so make sure you save yourself a few!
 Teach kids how to melt chocolate gently over a pan and stir up a basic brownie mixture.
 They take only 15 minutes to bake and little fingers can get wonderfully messy decorating with melted chocolate and colourful mini eggs.

 Spend an afternoon in the kitchen and fill your home with the aroma of sugar, spice and melting chocolate with this lovely Easter recipe.
 The instructions in bold are for the kids, and there are steps for them to follow throughout the method.
 As well as kneading, shaping and piping, little chefs can also practise their division skills.

 These rice pop doughnuts are a fun activity for kids to get stuck into over the holidays.
 Just a few ingredients needed, no baking and plenty of sprinkles – but impressive results.
 (Picture above).

 Kids and adults will fall in love with these cheeky, cute cupcakes.
 You can choose to pipe or spread the icing for the grass over the cakes, and kids will have fun modelling the bunny's tails!